Martin Bormann: Early life and education

 Born in Wegeleben (now in Saxony-Anhalt) in the Kingdom of Prussia in the German Empire, Bormann was the son of Theodor Bormann (1862–1903), a post office employee, and his second wife, Antonie Bernhardine Mennong.
 The family was Lutheran.
 He had two half-siblings (Else and Walter Bormann) from his father's earlier marriage to Louise Grobler, who died in 1898.
 Antonie Bormann gave birth to three sons, one of whom died in infancy.
 Martin and Albert (1902–89) survived to adulthood.
 Theodor died when Bormann was three, and his mother soon remarried.

 Bormann's studies at an agricultural trade high school were interrupted when he joined the 55th Field Artillery Regiment as a gunner in June 1918, in the final months of World War I. He never saw action, but served garrison duty until February 1919.
 After working a short time in a cattle feed mill, Bormann became estate manager of a large farm in Mecklenburg.
 Shortly after starting work at the estate, Bormann joined an antisemitic landowners association.
 While hyperinflation in the Weimar Republic meant that money was worthless, foodstuffs stored on farms and estates became ever more valuable.
 Many estates, including Bormann's, had Freikorps units stationed on site to guard the crops from pillaging.
 Bormann joined the Freikorps organisation headed by Gerhard Roßbach in 1922, acting as section leader and treasurer.

 On 17 March 1924 Bormann was sentenced to a year in Elisabethstrasse Prison as an accomplice to his friend Rudolf Höss in the murder of Walther Kadow.
 The perpetrators believed Kadow had tipped off the French occupation authorities in the Ruhr District that fellow Freikorps member Albert Leo Schlageter was carrying out sabotage operations against French industries.
 Schlageter was arrested and was executed on 26 May 1923.
 On the night of 31 May, Höss, Bormann and several others took Kadow into a meadow out of town, where he was beaten and had his throat cut.
 After one of the perpetrators confessed, police dug up the body and laid charges in July.
 Bormann was released from prison in February 1925.
 He joined the Frontbann, a short-lived Nazi Party paramilitary organisation created to replace the Sturmabteilung (SA; storm detachment or assault division), which had been banned in the aftermath of the failed Munich Putsch.
 Bormann returned to his job at Mecklenburg and remained there until May 1926, when he moved in with his mother in Oberweimar.

 Career in the Nazi Party

-In 1927, Bormann joined the Nazi Party (NSDAP).
+In 1927, Bormann joined the Nazi Party.
 His membership number was 60,508.
 He joined the Schutzstaffel (SS) on 1 January 1937 with number 278,267.
 By special order of Heinrich Himmler in 1938, Bormann was granted SS number 555 to reflect his Alter Kämpfer (Old Fighter) status.